Share This

 College Cohabitation

-By on Aug 3, 2017 in News
+By Cutright Elizabeth on Aug 3, 2017 in News

 As healthcare technology continues to evolve, universities across the country are bringing senior housing on campus in order to create new models for healthy aging.
-Hosting seniors on site allows students and faculty to collect healthcare data on residents and use thshutterstock_172564298at information to develop proactive solutions to senior care.
+Hosting seniors on site allows students and faculty to collect healthcare data on residents and use that information to develop proactive solutions to senior care.
 Highly popular, these university-affiliated retirement communities are a win-win for residents and academia.

 “There are opportunities in terms of an intergenerational setting as well as the financial health for the retirement community and the college,” Paula Panchuck, vice president and dean of Lasell Village, told Senior Housing News.
 “There are some beautiful synergies that bond us even more closely.”